Updated: March 2021

 Be sure and used sweetened condensed milk, NOT evaporated milk.
 That would be a soupy mess.

-Make sure you use the small 6 oz. limeade, not the 12 oz.
+Use the small 6 oz. limeade, not the 12 oz.
 I did that once and it was pretty much a smoothie.

-You could add 1/4 C. or so of cream cheese if you want a firmer ice box pie to hold up at a pot luck and to cut the sweetness a bit.
+You could add 1/4 C. or so of softened cream cheese if you want a firmer ice box pie to hold up at a pot luck and to cut the sweetness a bit.